Poetry of Stones – Vijaynagara Temple II: Talakadu

 Further readings:

-Well, Poetry of Stones is going to be another active series of mine, where large temple related to pertinenet dynasties (and of course my interest of making it part of the series) will be featured in detail.
+Well, Poetry of Stones is going to be another active series of mine, where large temple related to pertinent dynasties (and of course my interest of making it part of the series) will be featured in detail.
 While the quest goes on, here are the remaining members of the series:

 The Hoysala series: